radek00/SecureSend/README.md

 ## Run with Docker

 Easiest way to run SecureSend is to use provided Docker Compose file.
-SecureSend comes with support for Postgres and SqlServer, simply uncomment options for the database of choice.
+Below config shows configuration with Postgres, for SqlServer config refer to this [compose](https://github.com/radek00/SecureSend/blob/master/docker-compose-sqlserver.yml) file

 ```yaml
 version: '3.4'